 We believe the cornerstones of Greek letter organizations are leadership development, service to the community, scholarship, and lifelong friendships through the bonds of brotherhood and sisterhood.

-NYIT Manhattan currently recognizes four Greek organizations:
+NYIT Manhattan currently recognizes five Greek organizations:

 Fraternities: Alpha Phi Alpha Fraternity Incorporated, Zeta Eta(ZH) Chapter, Phi Iota Alpha Fraternity Incorporated, Tau Kappa Epsilon(TKE) Fraternity Incorporated, Upsilon Mu(YM) Chapter.

 All of these organizations represent high ideals and contribute to a positive campus life experience.

 If you have any questions or concerns about Greek life or starting a Greek organization on campus, please Danny Catalano, Associate Director of Student Activities and Leadership Development at 646-273-6078 or firstname.lastname@example.org.

 (Also see Greek Organizations on Old Westubury campus.)